 We'll post all the latest statements, important links and advice here in one info hub for members to keep up-to-date.

-Action: Update added and toolkit documents revised to reflect changes from Monday 17 May.
+Action: Update added and toolkit documents revised to reflect changes from 17 and 19 July.

 BD Community COVID-19 Charter